-If, at the end of the Spring semester, the student has not completed the course or section requirements, the student will receive an incomplete designation.
+If, at the end of the Spring semester, the student has not completed the course or section requirements, the student will receive the current grade assigned.
 The student may be re-enrolled in the course during the summer session if the course is offered during the summer session, or the following fall semester if the course or section is offered.